jan-christiansen/MOScrollView/README.markdown

 Usage
 -----

 Simply import `MOScrollView.h` and `MOScrollView.m` into your project.
+The implementation uses a `CADisplayLink`, therefore, you have to add the `QuartzCore` library to your project.
 As the class uses automatic refernce counting either your project has to use automatic reference counting as well or you have to enable automatic reference counting for `MOScrollView.m` by adding `-fobjc-arc` as compiler flag in Build Phases options.

 Requirements